scottishgovernment/resources.mygov.scot/_services/scottish-digital-academy.md

 <br>
 # Scottish Digital Academy courses January 2018

-This may be subject to change depending on demand.
+These may be subject to change depending on demand.

 | Course | Duration | Dates | No. of places (max) | Cost per head |
 | Digital Foundation course | 10 days | 8 - 19 January 2018 | 15 | £900 |